haqqii/Simple-List-Movie/README.md

-# Jobhun-Test
+# Simple List Movie
-Mohammad Ibadul Haqqi - Frontend Developer - Technical Test Jobhun Internship 2023

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and get api with tvmaze.com

 ## Customize configuration